George Hardy (Tuskegee Airman): After service

 After retiring from the military at the rank of Lieutenant Colonel, he worked in project management for 18 years for GTE Corporation.
 Hardy spent much of his retirement traveling throughout the country telling the story of the Tuskegee Airmen and their fight against racial prejudice.
 He also volunteered at his local church and food pantry.

-By early 2025, Hardy, 1949 Top Gun winner James H. Harvey, and Eugene J. Richardson were the last three surviving single-engine fighter pilots who graduated from Tuskegee AAF.
 A P-51D serial number 44-72035 was restored in England to the markings of "Tall in the Saddle", the aircraft that Hardy flew in combat.
-It still flies at airshows there.
+As of 2026, it still flies at airshows and takes passengers.

-With the death of Harry T. Stewart Jr. on February 2, 2025, at the age of 100, Hardy became the last surviving member of the original Tuskegee Airmen who flew combat missions overseas as a single engine fighter pilot during World War II.
-He flew with the 99th Fighter Squadron of the "Red Tails" of the 332nd Fighter Group based at Ramitelli AB, Italy; James H. Harvey, age 102, and Eugene J. Richardson, age 100, are also alive as of October 2025, but they did not serve in combat during World War II.
+With the death of LtCol.
+Harry T. Stewart Jr. on February 2, 2025, at the age of 100, Hardy became the last surviving member of the original Tuskegee Airmen who flew combat missions overseas as a single engine fighter pilot during World War II.
+He flew with the 99th Fighter Squadron of the "Red Tails" of the 332nd Fighter Group based at Ramitelli AB, Italy.
+Col. James H. Harvey III, age 103, and Dr. Eugene J. Richardson, age 101, are the two remaining single engined trained Tuskegee Airmen still living as of September, 2026, but they did not serve in combat or overseas during World War II.

 Hardy turned 100 on June 8, 2025.
 He later lived in Sarasota, Florida, and died there on September 24, 2025, at the age of 100.